Relatively Speaking - My characters' Family and Friends, Later lives and Odd Occurrences, Plus Peripheral Information You Didn't Want to Know

 Howdy, ma’am, nice festivities here for the wedding.

 No, my Sylvia’s over there.
 Hot gossip a’flying, no doubt.
-You have a cordial, I see.
 Perhaps you would care to sit down.
-I been doctoring all night, but had to come see the young couple get off on their trip.
+I been doctoring all night, but had to come see the young couple get married up.
 Birthed both him and her, you know.
-I’m about beat, but let me have a sip of this raspberry shrub.
+Just let me have a sip of this raspberry shrub.

 Was my father a doctor?
 No, ma’am, he failed in the hat business..
 I said as how I wanted to doctor, but there was books and schooling to pay for, even in them ancient days.
 Plus, nobody would believe you were a real doctor without you had an office and a horse and buggy.
 Not in the cards for my family.